linkerd/website/linkerd.io/content/blog/june-linkerd-community-meeting-recap.md

 In terms of upcoming Linkerd features: server-side policy is the big ticket item in the upcoming 2.11 release, so please keep providing feedback.
 We are also currently cleaning up proxy dependencies; the work is mostly done and should make new dependency updates easier moving forward.

 ## Community convo with Sol Roberts from PlexTrac

 Sol Roberts from PlexTrac shared his Linkerd story.
-After initially consulting with PlexTrac years ago, XSol was onboarded to run their SRE practice.
+After initially consulting with PlexTrac years ago, Sol was onboarded to run their SRE practice.
 Under his guidance, the team moved from Docker Compose to Kubernetes.
 They also added useful tooling including Helm to simplify deployments, and Linkerd to provide mTLS.